Yorkshire and the Humber: Climate

 This region of England generally has cool summers and relatively mild winters, with the upland areas of the North York Moors and the Pennines experiencing the coolest weather and the Vale of York the warmest.
 Weather conditions vary from day to day as well as from season to season.
 The latitude of the area means that it is influenced by predominantly westerly winds with depressions and their associated fronts, bringing with them unsettled and windy weather, particularly in winter.
 Between depressions, there are often small mobile anticyclones that bring periods of fair weather.
 In winter anticyclones bring cold dry weather.
 In summer the anticyclones tend to bring dry, settled conditions which can lead to drought.
 For its latitude, this area is mild in winter and cooler in summer due to the influence of the Gulf Stream in the northern Atlantic Ocean.

 Air temperature varies on a daily and seasonal basis.
 Cities such as Sheffield, Leeds, and Bradford are generally cooler due to their inland and upland location, while York, Hull, and Wakefield are warmer due to their lowland location.
 The temperature is usually lower at night; January is the coldest time of the year and July is usually the warmest month.

 Snow is not uncommon in the winter, Yorkshire is mostly hilly/mountainous, and the Yorkshire Dales and the Pennines can have extreme snowstorms with high snowdrifts.
 Inland/upland settlements, such as Skipton or Ilkley, have more snow than coastal towns.
 Hull and Scarborough have less snow as their weather is moderated by the ocean.

 Climate data for settlements in the region:

+Climate data for Kingston upon Hull: Average maximum and minimum temperatures, and average rainfall recorded between 1991 and 2020 by the Met Office.